OfficeDev/hands-on-labs/O3653/O3653-17 Users and Groups/lab.md

 4. Your new application is ready to go!
 > *Required*: Press **F5** to to restore the NuGet packages required by the project.
 This will compile and launch your new application in the default browser.
 You can sign in to the app using the O365 tenant administrator account provided to you.

-## Step 2: Implement group search bar and view group memberships using the Microsoft Graph SDK
+## Exercise 2: Implement group search bar and view group memberships using the Microsoft Graph SDK

 1. Add a reference to the Microsoft Graph SDK to your project
     1. In the Solution Explorer right click on the **GraphUsersGroups** project and select **Manage NuGet Packages...**